Join a Division Committee!

 Example volunteer tasks:

-• Book Club support/manager: Work with members to identify books; schedule, facilitate and lead discussions; communicate with members.
+• Book Club discussion leaders: Facilitate and lead book discussions; communicate with members.

-• CM support: manage credit provider status, schedule and facilitate educational offerings for CM credit.
+• CM Credit Manager: manage credit provider status, seek, solicit, schedule, and facilitate CM-eligible educational offerings.

-• Curate and facilitate annual Women's History Month programming.
+• Women's History Month Manager: Curate and facilitate annual Women's History Month programming.

 “Girls Who Plan” Career Exploration & Youth Engagement Subcommittee